 Consider this example: a process starts a transaction that inserts 2000 rows, where LockThreshold is set to 1000.
 After the 1001st row is inserted, the process attempts to acquire a table-level lock rather than continue to lock individual rows.
 This reduces the total number of locks to prevent the lock table from becoming too full.

 Automatic lock escalation is intended to prevent overflow of the lock table.
-For further details, see the Transaction Locking section of the “INSERT” reference page in InterSystems SQL Reference.
+For further details, see the Modify Transaction Lock Threshold section of the “INSERT” reference page in InterSystems SQL Reference.

 Changing This Parameter

 On the SQL page of the Management Portal (System Administration > Configuration > SQL and Object Settings > SQL), in the Lock escalation threshold field, enter a number.

 To set the desired value for LockThreshold from the Terminal, use the SetOption(“LockThreshold”)Opens in a new tab method of the %SYSTEM.SQL.UtilOpens in a new tab class.
 See the class reference for details.